ivandjorgon/calculator/README.md

 - [x] The calculator contains functions for the following basic math operations: add, subtract, multiply, divide
 - [ ] Create a new function _operate_ that takes an operator and 2 numbers and then calls one of the above functions on the numbers
+- [x] HTML calculator has buttons for each digit, math functions, clear button and an equals key